Azure/azure-sdk-for-c/sdk/docs/iot/README.md

  [DPS - Device Provisioning Service](https://docs.microsoft.com/azure/iot-dps/) | &radic; | This SDK supports connecting your device to the Device Provisioning Service via, for example, [individual enrollment](https://docs.microsoft.com/azure/iot-dps/concepts-service#enrollment) using an [X.509 leaf certificate](https://docs.microsoft.com/azure/iot-dps/concepts-security#leaf-certificate).
  Protocol | MQTT | The Azure SDK for Embedded C supports only MQTT.
  Retry Policies | &radic;* | The Azure SDK for Embedded C provides guidelines for retries, but actual retries should be handled by the application.
- [Plug and Play](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play) | &times; | IoT Plug and Play Preview enables solution developers to integrate devices with their solutions without writing any embedded code.
+ [IoT Plug and Play](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play) | &radic; | IoT Plug and Play Preview enables solution developers to integrate devices with their solutions without writing any embedded code.

 ## Examples